ZaneDubya/MedievaLandsPublic/docs/governance.md

 The players form the heart of CommunityKit.
 They are a community in a broad sense, although they do not have the ability to redefine the community's morals, values, and ideals; these are set by the Rules of Conduct.
 * Players enforce the rules of conduct by modeling the rules, and by using the Complain feature.
-* Players have a say in the future of the Community by raising issues to the Counselors and Community Representatives.
+* Players have a say in the future of the Community by raising issues to the Counselors and Representatives.
 * Players must follow the Rules of Conduct.
 If a player does not follow the Rules of Conduct, they may be de-voiced, or be temporarily or permanently banned from accessing CommunityKit.

 ## Counselors